-- T-cell non-Hodgkin lymphoma, including CTCL; - · CLL and related leukemias including T-cell prolymphocytic leukemia, adult T-cell leukemia, and hairy cell leukemia; and - B-cell acute lymphoblastic leukemia, commonly called B-ALL.
+- T-cell non-Hodgkin lymphoma, including CTCL; - CLL and related leukemias including T-cell prolymphocytic leukemia, adult T-cell leukemia, and hairy cell leukemia; and - B-cell acute lymphoblastic leukemia, commonly called B-ALL.

-In December 2007, we announced the presentation of data related to the Phase I/II clinical study of forodesine HCl in subjects with refractory CTCL and a poster detailing the in vitro activity of forodesine HCl in combination with bendamustine in primary cells from 29 patients with CLL.
+In December 2007, we announced the presentation of data related to the Phase I/II clinical study of forodesine HCl in subjects with refractory CTCL and a poster detailing the in vitro activity of forodesine HCl as a single agent and the synergistic in vitro activity of forodesine HCl in combination with bendamustine in primary cells from 29 patients with CLL.
 These data were presented at the 2007 American Society of Hematology meeting.
 Use of single agent forodesine HCl is being explored in various cancer settings, and combination studies are being planned.